Lactose Intolerance During Pregnancy

 Calcium is very important for you in your pregnancy, as it is important for optimal foetal growth and development, mainly for building your baby’s bones and teeth.
 Milk is a preferred source of calcium, but if you are lactose intolerant, then you will be advised not to drink milk.
 However, there are other dietary sources that may help you fulfil your body’s daily requirement of calcium.

 Let us see what the causes, symptoms and treatments are for lactose intolerance in pregnancy and what can be done to manage your condition.

 What Is Lactose Intolerance?

 Lactose is a kind of sugar that is mainly present in animal milk and other kinds of dairy products.
 When your body cannot produce enough lactase, an enzyme that is required to digest lactose, you become lactose intolerant.
 If you have this condition, then the lactose you consume may sit in your intestine and not get digested; this may lead to gastrointestinal problems.
-Lactose intolerance may cause extreme discomfort but it is not a serious ailment.
+Lactose intolerance may cause extreme discomfort, but it is not a serious ailment.
 However, it is important to remember that lactose intolerance and cow milk allergy are not the same.
 Cow milk allergy may occur when your immune system reacts to cow’s milk by showing an allergic reaction because of the protein in cow’s milk.
 Though the symptoms of both these conditions may appear the same, they are very different from each other.